Cycle-Syncing Your Beauty and Body Rituals

 • Body care: Slow yoga, warm baths, belly breathing.
 Use grounding body butters.

 • Rituals: Cook comfort meals, nest at home, say no without guilt.
+Let the food and a goof tea warm your soul.

-I cry often in the luteal phase, so I give myself more space, a.k.a I ask my husband to go outside with the girls to have a cup of tea and a warm bath in silence.
+I often cry in the luteal phase, so I give myself more space, a.k.a I ask my husband to go outside with the girls to have a cup of tea and a warm bath in silence.

 Follicular Phase: refresh and reignite